monopole/mdrip/README.md

 [here](https://github.com/monopole/mdrip/blob/master/example_tutorial.md)
 (raw markdown
 [here](https://raw.githubusercontent.com/monopole/mdrip/master/example_tutorial.md)
-) has code blocks that write, compile and run a Go program.
+) has _bash_ code blocks that write, compile and run a Go program.

 The tool accepts a file argument and a label argument and extracts all blocks with that label.